lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 .. note::

-   :command:`autopep8` only fixes PEP 8 issues and does not address other guildelines listed here.
+   :command:`autopep8` only fixes PEP 8 issues and does not address other guidelines listed here.

 .. _autopep8: https://pypi.python.org/pypi/autopep8